ymanshur/sleepbook-demo/README.md

     Execution Time: 12.912 ms
     ```

-    This approach enables endpoints to handle much larger amounts of data with decreasing response latency, and would significantly increase throughput (must be confirmed by performance tests).
+    This approach enables endpoints to handle significantly larger amounts of data with decreasing response latency, which would substantially increase throughput (to be confirmed through performance tests).

     | State | Total | Views | ActiveRecord | GC |
     | ------ | ---- | ------ | ---------------------------- | ----- |
     | Before | 97ms | 33.9ms | 55.6ms (4 queries, 0 cached) | 11.0ms |
     | After (MV)  | 35ms | 15.4ms | 15.9ms (4 queries, 0 cached) | 0.0ms |

-    It should also be noted that I have added indexing to the materialized view table, including composite index unique (`follower_id`, `sleep_id`) and ordered (`follower_id`, `duration`) so that performance will be more effective even if there is more data.
+    It should also be noted that I have added indexing to the materialized view table, including a composite index unique (`follower_id`, `sleep_id`) and an ordered (`follower_id`, `duration`), so that performance will be more effective even if there is more data.

     However, this approach still has trade-offs.
 Depending on the SLA, the data will not always be consistent with the source table; scheduling can be organized based on this.
 For now, I set the scheduling every 5 minutes, assuming about 7000 incoming data in that period, following the calculation [previously](#traffic-estimation)
 - Another approach that can be made is to store data in Redis as a cache.
 Especially if the system needs to provide leaderboard data of sleep duration for all users.
-The list of top users can be stored in Sorted Sets Redis as the fastest source of truth through event-sourching architecture.
+The list of top users can be stored in Sorted Sets Redis as the fastest source of truth through an event-sourcing architecture.

 <!-- This README would normally document whatever steps are necessary to get the
 application up and running.